aws-samples/shopfloor-connectivity/docs/adapters/opcda.md

 [SFC Configuration](../core/sfc-configuration.md) > [Sources](../core/sfc-configuration.md#sources) > [Source](../core/source-configuration.md)  > [Channels](../core/source-configuration.md#channels) > [Channel](../core/channel-configuration.md)

+Configuration class that defines settings for an individual OPC DA channel, specifying how to read and process data from a specific item or tag on the OPC DA server

 The OpcdaChannelConfiguration type extends the [ChannelConfiguration](../core/channel-configuration.md) class with channel properties for the OPCDA protocol adapter.